The Petrolhead's Guide to Stag Dos: Driving & Adrenaline

 No Brakes, No Wheel.

 Flying a hovercraft is like trying to drive on ice.
-There are no brakes and you steer by shifting your body weight.
+There are no brakes and you steer by shifting your body weight and leaning the craft around corners.
 Mastering these machines around a time-trial course is much harder—and funnier—than it looks.

 Ice Karting